 Malmsten Swedish Swim Goggles

-The classic, the Malmsten Swedish Swim Goggle comes in a variety of lens tints, including the popular mirrored silver and gold.
+The classic, the Malmsten Swedish Swim Goggle, comes in various lens tints, including the popular mirrored silver and gold.

-Each set have an anti-fog coating to help you see clearly during those sweaty swim workouts, UV protection for swimming outdoors, and come unassembled.
+Each set has an anti-fog coating to help you see clearly during those sweaty swim workouts, UV protection for swimming outdoors, and it comes unassembled.

 Speedo Swedish Goggles (2-Pack)